 Groundwater remediation is essential in a wide range of businesses, from drinking water extraction to mining.
 It’s hugely important to have the best water treatment system in place to help.
 Here are a few different methods that are used in water remediation that you may need to incorporate into your plan.

 Water purification starts on a physical level, with the removal of the largest particles and obstructions that plague the water you are treating.
-Air sparging is one physical remediation method that’s used, which involves using pressurized air to strip water clean.
-A more common method is to pump water directly, with filters stripping away and large gravel or rock materials, and then letting the water be further filtered biologically or chemically to ensure that it’s in the best shape.
+One method, air sparging (or in situ air stripping), involves using pressurized air to strip water clean.
+A more common method is to pump water directly, with filters stripping away large gravel or rock materials, and then letting the water be further filtered biologically or chemically to ensure that its quality is clean.

-What makes a biological remediation method legitimate is that it utilizes microorganisms.
-These little helpers help through bioventing, biosparging, or bioaugmentation.
-In biological water remediation, biologic materials help to break down unwanted chemicals that aren’t easily separated from the water, particularly in industrial waste that forms in groundwater.
-A plus side to this method is that physically pumping groundwater out is not required to treat it.
+Biological remediation methods utilize microorganisms to break down contaminants and remove them from the water.
+Methods include bioventing, biosparging or bioaugmentation.
+These biological materials help break down unwanted chemicals that aren't easily separated from the water, particularly in industrial waste that forms in groundwater.
+One advantage is that physically extracting groundwater out is not necessarily required to treat it through biological means.

-This is most costly type of water purification, and it can also take the longest to accomplish.
-Chemical remediation can be achieved through a variety of methods, including carbon absorption, ion exchange, oxidation, and chemical precipitation.
-Chemical remediation is often used alongside physical water treatment to achieve the best results, and can help achieve the cleanest groundwater after the fact.
+Chemical remediation can be achieved through a variety of methods, including carbon absorption, ion exchange, oxidation and chemical precipitation.
+Chemical remediation technologies are often used alongside physical water treatment to achieve the best results, and can help achieve the cleanest groundwater after the fact.